Wills, Trusts & Probate

 What is the difference between guardianship and conservatorship?

-How long does the guardianship process take in Paradise?
+How long does the guardianship process usually take in Butte County?

-Can I choose any family member as a guardian?
+Can I nominate a family member to be guardian?

-How does the court decide if guardianship is necessary?
+How does the court decide whether a guardianship is necessary?

 What happens if a guardian fails to fulfill their duties?